The Non-cutoff Boltzmann Equation in Bounded Domains

 In this section, we will extend the boundary problem to a whole-space problem and analyze the $L^2$ estimates without level sets.
-Assume that $\Omega\subset\R^3_x$ is an open subset.
+Assume that $\Omega\subset\R^3_x$ is an open bounded subset.
 Then we can split $\Omega^c\times\R^3_v$ into the \emph{inflow} and \emph{outflow regions} $D_{in},D_{out}$ as in \eqref{Dinoutwt}.
-Combining such a decomposition with the cutoff function $\chi$ given by \eqref{chi}, we can obtain the well-defined weak solution with velocity regularity in the whole space $\R^3_x\times\R^3_v$.